Bill Zadick

 William Michael Zadick (born April 3, 1973) is an American amateur wrestler.
-He won an NCAA college wrestling championship while competing with the University of Iowa and the 2006 World Wrestling Championships in freestyle wrestling.
+He won an NCAA college wrestling championship while competing with the University of Iowa and a gold medal at the 2006 World Wrestling Championships in freestyle wrestling.

 International wrestling career

 Bill Zadick was a resident athlete at the U.S. Olympic Training Center in Colorado Springs, Colorado, from 2004-2008.
 His intensive training there helped him reach the pinnacle of the international amateur wrestling ranks when he won the gold medal at 66 kg/145.5 pounds at the 2006 FILA Wrestling World Championships in Guangzhou, China.
 He won bronze at the 2007 Pan-American Championships.

 Zadick's international wrestling career began in 1996, after he graduated from the University of Iowa.
 He competed in the 2001 World Championships, placing seventh.
 Zadick was the runner-up at 66 kg at the U.S. Olympic Team Trials in 2000 and 2008.
 He was a three-time U.S. Nationals finalist in 2003, 2006, and 2008, and a two-time World Team Trials runner-up in 1999 and 2002.

 In 2021, Zadick was inducted into the National Wrestling Hall of Fame as a Distinguished Member.